 SUTTON, W.Va. – A person of interest involved in a missing persons case in Braxton County has been taken into custody.

-According to the Braxton County detachment of the West Virginia State Police, Christopher Speas, 37, of Linn, was captured in the early morning hours of Sept.
+According to the Braxton County detachment of the West Virginia State Police, Kristopher Speas, 37, of Linn, was captured in the early morning hours of Sept.
 10.

 In a multi-county effort, Lewis County Sheriff’s deputies found a vehicle known to be driven by Speas, and Sargent Hiddleston with the Braxton County detachment of the West Virginia State Police took him into custody without incident.